Code-Institute-Submissions/Milestone_Project_Two/README.md

 ## Testing
 To test both my HTML and my CSS, I ran them through the W3C validation websites.
 [W3C Markup Validation Service](https://validator.w3.org/), and [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 This allowed me to catch any problems such as rouge punctuation marks or incorrect code.
 This helped me go back in and change the errors so my code was more efficient and worked properly.

+My first code was very long with much repetition.
+It worked OK, but needed to be made simpler. each time i cut back on the code, I would have to check that all was still working.
+If it wasn't working, I would go back to a place where it was OK and start cutting again.
+Testing all the time.

 ### Navigation bar
 1. Test that works at all sizes and toggles down when goes to mobile size by expanding and contracting screen size.